-Where commencement of proceedings is by way of summons, this may be some weeks before the first appearance.
-In these circumstances it is appropriate for the O/C case to prepare initial disclosure prior to or as soon as the summons has been served.
+Where commencement of proceedings is by way of summons, it may be some weeks before the first appearance.
+In these circumstances the O/C case should prepare initial disclosure before or as soon as the summons has been served.
 Service of the summons and delivery of initial disclosure should be completed at the same time wherever possible.